SameerKhan-Dev/hello-world/readme.txt

 This is just a practice file for the git-it exercise using git-it which is a program that has a CLI (meaning command line interface).
 Command-Line-Interface means that a user through the terminal can interact with the software directly.
+Adding another line to this git file.